Labeling patients may lead to seriously inappropriate care.

 Mrs Jones has endured twenty five years of lower back and foot pain; whenever she consulted anyone, she was labelled again as a rheumatoid patient, and there was nothing to be done.
 Gradually, her liver swelled from the side effect of the medication that she continued to take.

-Our second patient we'll call Mrs Thomas.
-She has had chronic lower back pain for years.
+Patient 2 we'll call Mrs Thomas.
+She has had chronic lower back pain for a long time.
 Three years ago she took a tumble and it was much worse for a month, using analgesics prescribed by her doctor.

 And then the big one hit; after cleaning out her garage she developed very severe back pain.
 Coughing and sneezing were painful, as was flexing her head onto her chest; those are all signs of a bulging disc.
 Again she was given more anti inflammatory drugs and encouraged to continue as normal.
 The condition, again the danger of incorrectly labeling patients, was considered inflammatory.